 The Lord, The Holy One of Israel, the creator of Israel, your King says – I make a way in the sea and a path in the mighty waters.
 Remember not the former things, neither consider the things of old.
 Behold, I will do a new thing, it shall now spring forth.
 I will make a way in the wilderness and rivers in the desert.
-The beast of the field shall honour me, the dragons and the owls, because I give waters in the wilderness and rivers in the desert, to give drink to my people, my chosen.
-This people I have formed for myself, and they shall praise me.
-4]
+The beast of the field shall honor me, the dragons and the owls, because I give waters in the wilderness and rivers in the desert, to give drink to my people, my chosen, those I have formed for myself and they shall praise me.
+4)

 1. Isaiah 34 : 9-11

 2. Micah 1:8-9 (KJV)